-We are happy to introduce the Mavic 2 Pro Full spectrum camera!
-With this camera, we will also be releasing an infrared 6 filter set, including the 550, 590, 665, 720, 850, and hot mirror filter.
-Pre-order now to receive a 6 filter set FREE.
+We are happy to introduce the Mavic 2 Pro Full spectrum camera with the option to add a full infrared filter set, including the 550, 590, 665, 720, 850, and Hot Mirror filter with hydrophobic Anti-Reflective coating!

 Buy with trust from a fully authorized US DJI dealer!